Maroua-El-Imame/pands-project/README.md

 In order to better understand the dataset and explore the relationships between Iris dataset species and features, I applied various analysis techniques to each element.

 This process ultimately led to a significant conclusion regarding the correlation between petal length and petal width.
-To ensure a full understanding of the Iris dataset, different visualizations were need to analyze the features from multiple perspectives, this, allowed me to demonstrate then determine which visualization provided the better insights.
+To ensure a full understanding of the Iris dataset, different visualizations were needed to analyze the features from multiple perspectives, this, allowed me to demonstrate then determine which visualization provided the better insights.

-Although the process was time-consuming, it was necessary to gain an accurate and detailed understanding of the data.
+Although the process was time-consuming, it was necessary to gain an accurate and detailed understanding of the data and  allowed me to explore some of the endless techniques that Python can offer.

 <br />